moyano83/functional-programming-in-scala/README.md

 indicate success or failure, by convention the Right constructor is reserved for the success case.

 ## Chapter 5: Strictness and laziness<a name="Chapter5"></a>

+Composing programs using higher-order functions like `map` and `filter` instead of writing monolithic loops is possible through the use of non-strictness (laziness).

+### Strict and non-strict functions

+Non-strictness is a property of a function, it means that the function may choose not to evaluate one or more of its arguments.
+A strict function always evaluates its arguments (`&&` and `||` found in many programming languages including Scala, are non-strict).
+In Scala, we can write non-strict functions by accepting some of our arguments unevaluated.
+We can express this by passing a zero-argument function like `() => A`, where the unevaluated form of an expression is called a thunk, and we can force the thunk to evaluate the expression and get a result.
+We're passing a function of no arguments in place of each non-strict parameter, and then explicitly calling this function to obtain a result in the body.
+Scala allows to rewrite the previous expression omitting the empty parentheses `theArg: => A`.
+In the body of the function, we don't need to do anything special to evaluate an argument annotated with `=>`.
+We just reference the identifier as usual.
+The argument passed like this would be evaluated once for each place it's referenced in the body of the function although you can always store the value of the expression in a `lazy val` so it is only evaluated one within the body of the function, adding the lazy keyword to a val declaration will cause Scala to delay evaluation of the right-hand side of that lazy val declaration until it’s first referenced.
+A non-strict function in Scala takes its arguments by name rather than by value.

+### An extended example: lazy lists

+Now we'll see how chains of transformations on streams are fused into a single pass through the use of laziness.
+We typically want to cache the values of a Cons node, once they are forced.
+We avoid this problem by defining smart constructors, which is what we call a function for constructing a data type that ensures some additional invariant or provides a slightly different signature than the real constructors used for pattern matching.
+By convention, smart constructors typically lowercase the first letter of the corresponding data constructor.

+### Separating program description from evaluation

+A major theme in functional programming is separation of concerns.
+We want to separate the description of computations from actually running them.
+Laziness lets us separate the description of an expression from the evaluation of that expression.

+### Infinite streams and corecursion

+Because they're incremental, the functions written with lazyness also work for infinite streams: `val ones: Stream[Int] = Stream.cons(1, ones)`.
+A corecursive function produces data as oppose as a recursive function, which consumes it.
+Whereas recursive functions terminate by recursing on smaller inputs, corecursive functions need not terminate so long as they remain productive, which just means that we can always evaluate more of the result in a finite amount of time.
+Corecursion is also sometimes called guarded recursion, and productivity is also sometimes called cotermination.

+## Chapter 6: Purely functional state<a name="Chapter6"></a>